ranandasatria/fgo24-go-coffeeshop/README.md

 # Simple Go Food Order CLI App

 A simple food ordering console application built in Go.
 Users can browse food by category, search for items, add them to cart, and simulate a checkout.
-The app demonstrates fundamental Go concepts like modular packages, user input, conditionals, and slices.
+The app demonstrates fundamental Go concepts like modular packages, user input, conditionals, slices, method, goroutines, waitgroup, mutex, and simple pagination.

 ---